dvzrd/gatsby-starter-nova/README.md

 A new gatsby starter using the latest dependencies and standards.

+To whomever happens to stumble upon this, please note that this is currently a work in progress - use at your own risk.

 ## Basic Installation

 1. Install the Gatsby CLI tool if you don't have it: `yarn global add gatsby-cli`